GitHub Classroom

 If you see this

-then proceed to the next step to fix it.
+proceed to the next step to fix it.

-Execute the command git branch -m main to
+Execute the command git branch -M main to

 rename the "master" branch to "main".